Dress You Up: Commercial performance

-On August 10, 1985, Billboard reported that "Dress You Up" was one of the most added songs to radio stations; this caused it to debut at number 36 on the Billboard Hot 100 just one week later.
-By September 7, the single had given Madonna her seventh consecutive top-ten hit, thus she became the fourth female artist with the most consecutive top-ten singles at the time, behind only Brenda Lee, Aretha Franklin, Connie Francis, and Donna Summer.
-"Dress You Up" was also the fourth single from Like a Virgin to peak within the Hot 100's top-ten, making it, at the time, the second album by a female to generate four top-ten singles, the other being Cyndi Lauper's She's So Unusual (1983).
+On August 10, 1985, Billboard reported that "Dress You Up" was one of the most added songs to radio stations; this caused it to debut at number 36 on the Billboard Hot 100.
+By September 21, the single had given Madonna her seventh consecutive top-ten hit, thus she became the fourth female artist with the most consecutive top-ten singles at the time, behind only Brenda Lee, Aretha Franklin, Connie Francis, and Donna Summer.
+"Dress You Up" was also the fourth single from Like a Virgin to peak within the Hot 100's top ten, making it, at the time, the second album by a female to generate four top-ten singles, the other being Cyndi Lauper's She's So Unusual (1983).
 Ultimately, the single peaked at number five and was Madonna's sixth consecutive top-five hit.
 "Dress You Up" reached the third position of both the Hot 100 Airplay and the Dance Club Songs chart.
 It topped the Dance Singles Sales chart, where it spent four weeks.
 On the Adult Contemporary chart, it came in at number 32.
 "Dress You Up" was ranked at numbers 98 and 13 on the official Billboard year-end chart and the Dance year-end chart, respectively.
-In Canada, it was less successful, coming in at number 14.
+In Canada, it was less successful, coming in at number 10.

 In the United Kingdom, "Dress You Up" debuted at the 12th position of the UK Singles Chart on December 12, 1985, and, one week later, peaked at number five; it spent 11 weeks on the chart overall.
 The song was certified Silver by the British Phonographic Industry (BPI), for shipments of 200,000 copies.
 According to Music Week magazine, over 204,970 copies of the single have been sold in the United Kingdom as of 2008.
 In Australia, "Dress You Up" reached the chart's fifth position in October 1985, becoming Madonna's sixth top-ten single in the country.
 It entered the official New Zealand chart at number 28 on September 15, eventually peaking at number seven.
-The single performed relatively well across Europe, reaching the top-ten in Belgium, Ireland, and the Netherlands.
-"Dress You Up" saw less success in West Germany, France, and Switzerland, where it barely cracked the charts' top 20.
+The single performed relatively well across Europe, reaching the top ten in Belgium, Ireland, and the Netherlands.
+"Dress You Up" saw less success in West Germany, France, and Switzerland, where it barely cracked the charts' top 30.
 In the European Hot 100 Singles 1986 year-end chart, it came in at number 91.